jaraujoduarte/timeoff-management-infra/README.md

 ## CD

-Basic validations is done making use of Github Actions [workflows](.github/workflows)
+Basic validation is done making use of Github Actions [workflows](.github/workflows)

 ## Enviornment Setup
 In order to deploy the resources defined in this repo make sure to set the following tooling in your machine: